rbngtm1/AWS_Exam/part IV.md

       * Use Server-Side Encryption with Amazon S3-Managed Keys(SSE-S3) - Each object is encrypted with a unique key employing strong multi-factor encryption.
 As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
       * Use Server-Side Encryption with AWS KMS-Managed Keys (SSE-KMS) - similar to SSE-S3, but with some additional benefits along with some additional charges for using this service.
       * Use Server-side Encryption with Customer-Provided Keys (SSE-C) - You manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks, and decryption, when you access your objects.
+#### Your company has a series of web sites hosted in AWS.
+They need to ensure that users from the Europe region are directed to the website www.demo.com for regulatory purpose.
+Which of the following can help in this regard?
+  * Using the Route 53 service